cultureamp/datadog-cdk/README.md

 > In order to use these resources, you need to ensure that they are configured
 > in your environment.
 See instructions in the above repo.

-Currently support AWS CDK v1 (v2 coming) on the following resource types:
+Currently supports AWS CDK v2 [^1] on the following resource types:

 - `Datadog::Dashboards::Dashboard`
 - `Datadog::Monitors::Monitor`